5 min|Dr. Jam Caleda

 Platelet-Rich Plasma (PRP)

-PRP involves extracting growth factors and platelets from the patient’s own blood and this is used as the proliferant.
+Platelet-Rich Plasma (PRP) therapy involves extracting growth factors and platelets from the patient’s own blood and this is used as the proliferant.

 What to Expect During a Visit

-During a clinical appointment, patients can expect an orthopedic exam by a practitioner to determine appropriate treatment sites.
+During a clinical appointment, patients can expect an orthopaedic exam by a practitioner to determine appropriate treatment sites.
 The technique itself will include an injection to those sites under ultrasound guidance and local anesthetic as an option.
 Besides the extraction process of PRP, which involves a blood draw, the injecting procedure is the same.
 Multiple visits are usually required to achieve desired outcomes of reduced or resolution of pain.

 The procedure exploits the body’s own mechanism of healing to deliver the nutrients it needs for regeneration of the tissue.
 The injectable proliferant is placed in regions of injury, which stimulates an inflammatory cascade.
 This, in turn, increases blood flow and recruits cellular and growth factors to the area.
 The mechanistic physiology can be broken down into three stages of response.
 The first being inflammation which lasts for an average of 10 days.
 The cellular recruitment of platelets and white blood cells activates an inflammatory cascade.